alexbinary/websockethelper/README.md

 When trying to connect to a server, the connection will be rejected if :
 - the server selects a sub-protocol that is not in this list or
-- the server does not select any protocol and this list is not empty.
+- the server does not select any protocol and the `acceptUndefinedProtocol` is set to `false`

 ## Methods